 - The transition to 100% renewable energy will create 4.1 million jobs and each of these counts as a durable job with a career path, lasting 40 years.

-- We will save over 45,000 lives by eliminating deaths due to air pollution directly caused by burning fossil fuels.
+- We will save over 45,000 lives each year by eliminating deaths due to air pollution directly caused by burning fossil fuels.
 You’ve likely seen billboards recently about how smoking causes 16 kinds of cancer.
 FF emissions contribute to cancer, lung diseases, reduced developmental gains in children, asthma, etc., each of which has expensive health care burdens carried by the individual, the community though insurance costs, and the health structures in readiness costs.

 The key with all of this is to understand it feels like overall job loss until you look outside the fossil fuel industry to see the gains in jobs in renewable energy systems.
 It looks like investment that will take many years to pay back, until you realize there will be incredible benefits gained in healthcare spending in the insurance and personal realms.
 It resonates as a restriction or burden to business in general, unless you look at the opportunity of closed loop cycles where you can recapture the industry inputs to re-engineer them into your processes, as Interface has done (read Mid-course Correction by Ray Anderson).
 Until you realize that step one is eliminating waste, which can only benefit your cost-to-product ratio.
 Until you realize that embracing the opportunities in innovation may well be cheaper than defending the status quo, and better position your business for the future we are rushing into.

 Change is hard.

 It is easier to do what you know.